Best Food for Tibetan Spaniel

 Tibetan Spaniel Nutritional Profile

-Dietary planning for Tibetan Spaniel starts with understanding this breed's Small (9-15 lbs) physique and assertive character.
+Any realistic feeding plan for a Tibetan Spaniel has to start with how this breed is actually built (Small (9-15 lbs)) and how it typically behaves (assertive).
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Tibetan Spaniel's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Tibetan Spaniel to maintain coat health and joint function.

 Maintenance formulas for Tibetan Spaniel should reflect their moderate activity level with complete and balanced nutrition meeting AAFCO standards for adult dogs.